ArnoldDP/OStim-Community-Modlist/README.md

 <details>
   <summary>A general overview</summary>

   This is not a complete list of everything found in the list, just a short overview of some of the major mods.
-You can find a complete list of the included mods here: [Consistently up-to-date modlist (C.U.M.)](https://loadorderlibrary.com/lists/ostim-community-modlist)
+You can find a complete list of the included mods [here](https://loadorderlibrary.com/lists/ostim-community-modlist)

  ### Simonrim